-The purpose of the strategy-based SCS Evaluation Process is to enhance transparency of the strategies within the SCS, identifying the MPO's commitment to the SCS strategies, and whether the proposed strategies support the calculated GHG emission reductions.
+The purpose of the strategy-based SCS Evaluation Process is to enhance transparency of the strategies within the SCS, identify the MPO's commitment to the SCS strategies, and determine whether the proposed strategies support the calculated GHG emission reductions.
 CARB staff recognize that California's 18 MPOs represent a wide variety of land use types, transportation systems, population centers, and development patterns.
 RTP/SCS strategies work differently in each region depending on a number of factors, including the existing infrastructure, growth allocation (e.g., urban, suburban, or rural), and the natural environment.
-To account for these differences and to gain a better understanding of what is occurring within the region, CARB has developed the strategy-based SCS Evaluation Process that consists of the following four key components, Tracking Implementation (SB 150), Policy Commitments, Incremental Progress, and Equity.
-These four components evaluate RTP/SCS strategies that are classified into five broad categories:
+To account for these differences and to gain a better understanding of what is occurring within the region, CARB has developed the strategy-based SCS Evaluation Process that consists of the following four components, Tracking Implementation (SB 150), Policy Commitments, Incremental Progress, and Equity.
+These four components evaluate RTP/SCS strategies that are classified into four broad categories:

-- 1. Housing and employment (land use);
+- 1. Land use and housing;

-- 2. Public transit and active transportation;
+- 2. Transportation;

-- 3. Local/regional pricing;
+- 3. Local/regional pricing; and

-- 4. New mobility; and
+- 4. New mobility;

-- 5. Transportation System Management/Transportation Demand Management (TSM/TDM).

-Table 2 provides a few examples of RTP/SCS strategy types and some possible key actions for which MPOs can calculate GHG emission reductions under SB 375, and the presence of which CARB staff will evaluate.
-This non-exhaustive table intentionally lists only one strategy per stagey category since the intention of the table is to serve an example to the level of detail CARB staff will evaluate.
-In no way should this table suggest limited policy commitments from MPOs.
+Table 2 provides a non-exhaustive list of example RTP/SCS strategy-types and possible key actions for which MPOs can calculate GHG emission reductions under SB 375, and also indicates the level of detail which CARB staff will evaluate RTP/SCS strategies and key actions.
+In no way does this table suggest limited policy commitments from MPOs.